 6. Processed in a manner that ensures appropriate security of the data

-It will be good practice to consult with children themselves when we design our processes going forwards so they can provide feedback.
-This will help us to identify risks, design safeguards and assess understanding.
 It is also consistent with the UN Convention on the rights of a child, which (Article 12) says that every child has the right to express their views, feelings and wishes in all matters affecting them, and to have their views considered and taken seriously.
-Our children will be involved in the creation of a new privacy notice that is child friendly and age appropriate.
+Our children have been involved in the creation of our pupil privacy notice that is child friendly and age appropriate.